 Future Land Use Description Acres (net) Percent of Total Low Density Residential Density range from 1 to 6 units per acre.
 This category accounts for the larger percentage of the housing in Mound and most of the land use.
 Typical housing types include single family detached and attached when within the density range.
 998.32 30.78% Medium Density Residential Density range from 7 to 12 units per acre.
-Typical housing stock includes multi- unit townhomes, four-plexes, and smaller-scale apartment and senior living facilities without significant medical support services.
+Typical housing stock includes townhomes, row houses, and existing senior living facilities without significant medical support services.
 To minimize the potential impacts of these medium density uses to single family neighborhoods, these uses are generally located along arterials and collector streets.
-32.97 1.02% High Density Residential Density range in excess of 12 units per acre and accommodates multi-building apartment, condominium, and senior living facilities.
+32.38 1.02% High Density Residential Density range in excess of 12 units per acre and accommodates existing multi- building apartment, condominium, and senior living facilities.
 These are intensive residential uses that are appropriate along arterials and collector streets.
-27.31 0.84% Mixed Use Meant to support a variety of commercial, residential, and public uses.
-Under the Mixed Use designation, there are distinct areas, each of which have their own character and approach to mixed use.
-Further information as to the intent of each area can be seen on page 35 to page 38.
-68.13 2.10% Neighborhood Commercial Provides a variety or retail commercial and office uses that have a neighborhood scale.
+27.31 0.84% Mixed Use Meant to support a variety of uses including commercial, public, and residential uses including townhomes, row houses and existing multifamily apartments.
+New townhouse/row house development is anticipated to be between 8 and 15 units per acre.
+68.72 2.10% Neighborhood Commercial Provides a variety or retail commercial and office uses that have a neighborhood scale.
 They are located along collector and arterial roadways to minimize the impact on the adjacent residential neighborhoods 7.81 0.24% Industrial District Limited to the Balboa Business Center and adjacent lands for business, assembly, manufacturing, wholesale, and storage uses.
 13.57 0.42% Public or Institutional Includes city, school, church, and other public and quasi-public facilities and land.
 70.95 2.19% Park and Open Space Areas used for active and passive recreation including playgrounds, ball fields, trails, and public access to lakes as well as resource protection.
 59.07 1.82% Public Water or Wetlands Permanently flooded open water, rivers and streams, and wetlands included in the National Wetland Inventory (NWI).
-1,633.67 50.37% ROW 331.53 10.22% Total 3,243.35 100.00%
+1,633.67 50.37% ROW Total 331.53 3,243.35 10.22% 100.00%